MAP-NBV: Multi-agent Prediction-guided Next-Best-View Planning for Active 3D Object Reconstruction: Proposed Approach

-We use the predicted point cloud as an approximation of the ground truth point cloud for NBV planning.
-For this, we first generate a set of candidate poses around the partially observed object.
-From these, we select a set of $n$ poses, corresponding to each robot, based on information gain and control effort.
-The information gain for the set of $n$ viewpoints is defined as the number of new, unique points expected to be observed after the robots move to these viewpoints.
-The control effort is defined as the total distance covered by the robots in moving to the viewpoints.
+\textbf{Next Best View Planning}.
+We use the predicted point cloud $\mathcal{S}_t$ as an approximation of the ground truth point cloud for NBV planning.
+For this, we first generate a set of candidate poses around the partially observed object (Line~\ref{algo:line:cand_pose_generation}).
+From these, we select a set of poses as NBVs for each robot, based on information gain and control effort.
+For a set of $k$ candidate viewpoints, we define the information gain, $\hat{\mathcal{I}}$, as the expected number of new, unique points the robots will observe after moving to these viewpoints.
+The control effort is defined as the total distance traversed by the robots to reach the viewpoints.

-The number of new points varies in each iteration since the robots observe more of the surface of the object as they move to new locations.
-While PoinTr-C predicts the point cloud for the whole object, the robots can observe only the surface points.
+The number of new points varies with each iteration as robots move to new locations, observing more of the object's surface.
+While PoinTr-C predicts the point cloud for the whole object, the robots can observe only points on the surface close to it.
 Hence, before counting the number of new points, we apply hidden point removal~\cite{katz2007direct} to the predicted point cloud.
-We represent this relationship between the number of points observed and the trajectories traversed till time $t$ by $I(\{ \Bar{\xi}_t)$, where $\Bar{\xi}_t = \{\xi_{r_1}, \xi_{r_2}, ..., \xi_{r_n} \}_t$ represents the set of trajectories for all the robots till time $t$.
-To balance the information gain and control effort, we use a hyperparameter $\tau$ which is kept fixed throughout an episode.
-The robots select the candidate to pose set which results in at least $\tau \%$ of the total possible information gain over all candidate poses.
-Thus, we formulate our multi-agent NBV objective as follows.
+We represent this relationship between the number of points observed and the trajectories traversed till time for a robot $r_i$ as $I(\xi_i)$, where $\xi = \{\phi^i_0, \phi^i_t, ..., \phi^i_t\}$ represents the trajectory for the robot $r_i$ till time $t$ consisting of the set of viewpoints the robot has traversed.
+To balance the information gain and control effort, we use a hyperparameter $\lambda$.
+First, we find the estimated information gain for each candidate pose $\hat{\mathcal{I}}$ (Line~\ref{algo:line:potential_I_calculation}) by treating the $\hat{\mathcal{S}}$ as the actual full object model.
+Each robot selects the candidate pose closest to the current pose where it achieves at least $\lambda \%$ of the maximum possible information gain over all the candidate poses (Line~\ref{algo:line:objective}).\looseness=-1